Lucius Artorius Castus: Identification with King Arthur

 In 1924, Kemp Malone was the first to suggest the possibility that Lucius Artorius Castus was the inspiration for the figure of Arthur in medieval European literature.
 More recent champions have included authors C. Scott Littleton and Linda Malcor.
-The hypothesis has been heavily criticized by prominent Arthurian scholars due to the historical Artorius Castus having very little in common with the Arthurian legends and the arguments relying excessively on speculation and wishful thinking.Gidlow, Christopher, Revealing King Arthur: Swords, Stones and Digging for Camelot, The History Press, 2011, p.
-161.Halsall, Guy, Worlds of Arthur: Facts and Fictions of the Dark Ages, OUP Oxford, 2013, p.
-147ff.
+The hypothesis has been heavily criticized by prominent Arthurian scholars due to the historical Artorius Castus having very little in common with the Arthurian legends and the arguments relying excessively on speculation and wishful thinking.

 Due to the significant differences between the persons and careers of the historical Lucius Artorius Castus and the traditional King Arthur, the consensus of mainstream historians is that it is very unlikely the former inspired the latter.
 For example, Lucius Artorius Castus was not contemporaneous with the Saxon invasions of Britain in the 5th century CE which gave rise to the Arthurian legends, and some of the earliest written references to Arthur are of him fighting against the Saxons.
 The strongest link between them may be the extended family or clan name Artorius which may have developed into the personal name Arthur, but this does not necessarily mean Lucius Artorius Castus himself inspired the legends.
 The possibility, however unlikely or remote, is nonetheless real that he was remembered in local tales that grew in the retelling.
 No definitive proof, however, has yet been established that Lucius Artorius Castus was the "real" King Arthur.

-Lucius Artorius Castus as King Arthur in modern entertainment
+Legacy

-In the film King Arthur (2004), Lucius Artorius Castus is partially identified with King Arthur.
+In the film King Arthur, Lucius Artorius Castus is partially identified with King Arthur.
 The film asserts that Arthur's Roman name was "Artorius Castus", and that Artorius was an ancestral name derived from that of a famous leader.
 His floruit ("prime time") is, however, pushed a few centuries later so that he is made a contemporary of the invading Saxons in the 5th century CE.
 This would be in agreement with native Welsh tradition regarding Arthur, although his activities are placed many decades or sometimes centuries earlier than the medieval sources assign to him.
 As a research consultant for the film King Arthur (2004), Linda Malcor's hypotheses regarding Lucius Artorius Castus were the primary inspiration for the screenplay.

+Lucius Artorius Castus plays an important role with the character Askeladd in the Japanese manga Vinland Saga.
+In the prologue of the series, the main antagonist Askeladd is noted to be a descendant of Artorius Castus through his Welsh mother.
+Lucius Artorius Castus is described as being the person that the legend of King Arthur was based on.